sipsmi/vband_dongle/README.md

 only the 32u4 and SAMD based boards (Leonardo, Esplora, Zero, Due and MKR Family) will work as a native Mouse and/or Keyboard to a connected computer.

+This is reported to work well on Vail as well as VBand

 ## Step 1
 Compile the code in Arduino IDE and upload to your arduino